Import Vector Data

 if !exists(.app_service) {

-# FIXME: files module does not have this field, please inject the application name through the log content
+# FIXME: files module does not have this field, please inject application name via log content

 .app_service = .kubernetes.container_name